milliganci/Quasi-Stationary-MedCyclones/README.md

 - radial distance (AT)
 - circle distance (AT)

- Each metric is either derived from either speed or distance and taking into account either the total life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).
+ Each metric is derived from either speed or distance and taking into account either the total life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).